Infinite-Monkeys-Studio/RobotShop/README.md

 [Class layout](https://realtimeboard.com/app/60158466/Robot-Shop)
 We like to encourage modding.
 To that end we have provided [Javadocs](http://InfiniteMonkeysStudio.bitbucket.org)

+###Instructions for compiling:
+---
+1. Clone the repo
+2. Open the repo in eclipse
+3. Run the project as an applet

 ###Plan for release:
 ---
 Our plan is to release a free alpha as soon as we can.